 1 Scope

-The present document establishes the Multiple Input Multiple Output (MIMO) Over-the-Air (OTA) performance requirements for NR UEs operating on frequency Range 1 and frequency range 2, for NR standalone (SA) and NR non-standalone (NSA) operation mode.
+The present document establishes the Multiple Input Multiple Output (MIMO) Over-the-Air (OTA) performance requirements for NR UEs operating on frequency Range 1 and frequency range 2, for NR standalone (SA) and NR non-standalone (NSA) operation mode with static channel models.
 The corresponding test methodologies are also presented in the Annex of this Technical Specification.